Radhakrishna-guntur/Kubernetes-and-Cloud-Native-Associatev-Certification-/SCHDLREADME.md

 If a node does not possess sufficient resources, the scheduler bypasses it and selects an alternative node that can satisfy the pod’s resource demands.

 When none of the nodes meet the resource criteria, the pod remains in a pending state.
-Running the kubectl describe pod command in such cases may display an event message similar to:
+Running the ' **kubectl describe pod** ' command in such cases may display an event message similar to:

             NAME           READY         STATUS              RESTARTS          AGE